goth7mog/SCE/README.md

 ---

 ## Key Features
-- Distributed Node.js microservices for cloud and edge
-- Node-RED flows for local automation
-- Infrastructure-as-code with Terraform
-- Container orchestration with Docker Compose
-- Integration with Azure IoT Hub, MongoDB, Redis, and MQTT
+- Azure IoT Hub used as a cloud gateway
+- MongoDB for keeping records of edge gateways and their Raspberry Pis
+- Redis TimeSeries - for time-series sensor data

-## Directory Structure
+## Project Structure
-- `Azure/` — Cloud-side services and deployment scripts
+- `Azure/` contains:
+* Node.js app for cloud control and data processing

-- `Edge/` — Edge services, Node-RED, and device integration
+- `Edge/` contains:
-- `etc/` — Documentation, diagrams, and scripts

-## Getting Started
-1. Clone the repository
-2. Review the Docker Compose files in `Azure/` and `Edge/`
-3. See the documentation in `etc/` for setup and usage instructions

----

-For more details, see the documentation in the `etc/` folder.
+* Grafana - to display the incoming sensor data
+* Node.js app - for local data processing and aggregation
+* Nodered - to simulate payload from Raspberry Pis
+* Redis - for storing the payload
+* MQTT - to connect Node.js app and simulated Raspberry Pis
+* Splunk - for tracking security events